 The current and future residents of Washington County are the people for whom we plan.
-The County's 2013 population was 54,907 (U.S. Census 2013 Population Estimate (as of July 1, 2013)).
-Three towns are located in Washington County with individual populations of; 8,206 in Abingdon, 1,462 in Glade Spring and 815 in Damascus (U.S. Census 2013 Population Estimate (as of July 1, 2013)).
+The county's 2013 population was 54,907.
+Three towns are located in Washington County with individual populations of; 8,206 in Abingdon, 1,462 in Glade Spring and 815 in Damascus.
 The population growth rate in the County from 1990 to 2000 was approximately 11%.
 The decade of 2000 to 2010 the County's population grew by 7.4%.
-Population forecasts provided by the Weldon Cooper Center for Public Service suggest a population of 57,040 people in the County by 2020, an increase of 7.2% people from the official 2010 U.S. Census total.
-Population History of Washington County.
+Population forecasts provided by the Weldon Cooper Center for Public Service suggest a population of 57,040 people in the county by 2020, an increase of 7.2% people from the official 2010 U.S. Census total.

+Population History of Washington County